-The reconciliation reserve has increased by €57.5m in 2021.
-The increase is mainly due to the emergence of profits on existing business, the impact of economic conditions on the Company's staff pension scheme and positive impacts from the demographic assumption reviews in 2021.
+The reconciliation reserve has increased by €21m in 2022.
+The increase is mainly due to the emergence of profits on existing business, offset by the impact of negative economic conditions on expected future profits.

 The Company's ordinary share capital, share premium arising on ordinary share capital and reconciliation reserve are all available as tier 1 unrestricted Own Funds as per Article 69 (a) of the Delegated Regulation.
-The Own Funds splits into the various tiers at 31/12/2021 and 31/12/2020 is shown below:
+The Own Funds splits into the various tiers at 31/12/2022 and 31/12/2021 is shown below: